dart-lang/language/working/0546-patterns/patterns-feature-specification.md

     mistakes at compile time.*

-*   It is a compile-time error if the static type of the matched value in a switch statement is an *enxhaustive type* and the cases are not exhaustive.
+*   It is a compile-time error if the static type of the matched value in a switch statement is an *exhaustive type* and the cases are not exhaustive.
     An exhaustive type is:

     *   `bool`